Inventua/nucleus-core/Nucleus.Core.Modules/Nucleus.Modules.ContactUs/Documentation/ContactUs.md

 | Require Category     | Specifies whether the category list is mandatory on-screen.  |
 | Require Subject      | Specifies whether the subject of the message is mandatory on-screen.  |

-> If there are no recipients specified, the module will display a warning to administrators and will be blank for end-users.
+> If there are no recipients specified, the module will display a warning to administrators and will be blank for end users.
-> If a mail template is not selected, the module will display a warning to administrators and will be blank for end-users.
+> If a mail template is not selected, the module will display a warning to administrators and will be blank for end users.

 ## Mail Template
 The mail template specifies the format and content of email sent to the specified recipients.
+The mail templates can be written with either ordinary arguments or with the Razor language.
+It is very strongly recommended not to combine the two as unintended results may occur.

 The mail template arguments specific to the Contact Us module are:
 |                     |                                                                                      |
 |---------------------|--------------------------------------------------------------------------------------|
 | Message.FirstName   | The first name of the sender. |